 12:00 pm – 1:30 pm Lunch break

 Midwives take blood pressure readings routinely, in a variety of settings and for different indications.
 We rely on these readings for assessment and even diagnosis.
-A normal pregnancy can be turned into a high-risk one based on blood pressure readings alone.
+A normal pregnancy can become high risk based on blood pressure readings alone.
 Yet, blood pressure assessment is, by far, the most poorly performed vital sign in medicine.
 This class offers an in-depth review of the challenges inherent in proper blood pressure technique.
 We will explore the why and the how, with an emphasis on special considerations when evaluating this volatile vital sign during pregnancy.
-Please bring all your blood pressure equipment (including whatever different-sized cuffs you may have), a stethoscope with a bell and diaphragm (if you have one), and a flexible centimeter tape measure (like one you would use for fundal height) with you to class.
+Please bring all your blood pressure equipment (including different-sized cuffs you may have), a stethoscope with a bell and diaphragm (if you have one), and a flexible centimeter tape measure (like one you would use for fundal height) with you to class.
 Be sure to label your stuff!

 3:45 pm – 4:45 pm Closing general session

-Gentle Birth; Gentle Midwifery — Eneyda Spradlin-Ramos, Marion Toepke McLean, Anne Frye , and Jan Tritten
+Gentle Birth; Gentle Midwifery — Eneyda Spradlin-Ramos, Marion Toepke McLean, Lois Wilson , and Jan Tritten

 Join us for an inspirational closing where we will recap what we have learned.
 Every woman has the right to a gentle birth with kind, loving midwifery care.
 All birth practitioners need to work toward this goal of helping families achieve an optimal, gentle birth.